-The action performed on a test case which depends on TCC's selected modes of operation.
+The action performed by the TCC on a test case which depends on TCC's selected mode(s) of operation.
 That is: the test case is built when build mode is selected, executed when execute mode is selected and cleaned when clean mode is selected.